axelarnetwork/axelar-examples/examples/evm/its-lock-unlock-fee/README.md

 Registering custom burnable token for Fantom
 Approved token for `transferFrom()`
 Deploying new manager on dest
-Registering custom burnable token for Avalanche
+Registering custom fee token for Avalanche
+Deducting 5% of the tokens sent for the fee
 --- Initially ---
 Balance at Avalanche is 0
 Sending 1234 of token 0x0EBA33C49c72d2907aFFcacFaC0725409E8b3bc1 to Avalanche